 This tree is named for new leaves at the end of branches that are almost white in colour and resemble soft handkerchiefs.
 They hide small reddish-purple flowers inside.
 These harden over a few days and turn green, joining the others on the branch.
 Birds love these trees, which have big, brown, round fruit pods.
 The timber is quite strong, too, and can be used for making furniture.

-Want to know what the plant is you’re looking at?
-Try the free Picture This app.
+Tip: Want to know what the plant is you’re looking at?
+Try the free app, Picture This.
 Simply take a photo and it will immediately give you loads of details and even save your photo.

 Singapore’s plants in numbers